What is a Bitcoin Wallet?

 How It Works

-When you set up a new wallet, it generates a seed phrase: a list of 12 or 24 random words.
-This phrase is your master backup.
-The wallet software derives your private keys from the seed phrase, then derives your public keys and Bitcoin addresses from those private keys.
-You share an address with someone who wants to pay you.
-When they send bitcoin to that address, the network records the transaction on the blockchain.
-When you want to spend, your wallet builds a transaction, signs it with the matching private key, and broadcasts it for confirmation.
+Set up a new wallet.
+It generates a seed phrase.
+12 or 24 random words.
+That phrase is your master backup.
+The wallet derives your private keys from the seed phrase, then derives public keys and Bitcoin addresses from those private keys.
+Share an address with someone who wants to pay you.
+When they send bitcoin, the network records the transaction on the blockchain.
+When you spend, your wallet builds the transaction, signs it, and broadcasts it.

-Custodial and non-custodial wallets work very differently.
-With a non-custodial (self-custodial) wallet, you hold your own private keys.
-No one else can access or freeze your funds, but you carry full responsibility for keeping your seed phrase safe.
-Lose it, and your bitcoin is gone permanently.
-A custodial wallet means a company holds the keys for you, much like a bank holds your deposit.
-That is more convenient if you forget a password, but you are trusting that company to stay solvent, stay honest, and protect your funds from hackers.
+Custodial and non-custodial wallets work differently.
+Non-custodial: you hold your own private keys.
+No one else can access or freeze your funds.
+You carry full responsibility for keeping the seed phrase safe.
+Lose it and the bitcoin is gone permanently.
+Custodial: a company holds the keys for you, like a bank holding your deposit.
+More convenient if you forget a password, but you're trusting that company to stay solvent, honest, and uncompromised by hackers across an indefinite future where you have no actual leverage if anything goes wrong.

-The other major split is hot versus cold storage.
-A hot wallet stays connected to the internet: phone apps, desktop programs, browser extensions.
-That connection makes quick transactions easy but opens an attack surface.
-A cold wallet, usually a hardware device, stays offline.
-You connect it briefly only to sign a transaction.
-Cold wallets are much harder to compromise, which is why they suit larger balances held over longer periods.
-Many experienced holders keep a small balance in a hot wallet for spending and store the rest in cold storage.
+The other split is hot versus cold storage.
+Hot wallets stay online.
+Phone apps, desktop programs, browser extensions.
+Quick transactions, but an attack surface.
+Cold wallets stay offline.
+You connect them briefly only to sign a transaction.
+Much harder to compromise, which is why they suit larger balances held over longer periods, and most experienced holders use both setups together: a small spending balance in a hot wallet for daily use, the rest cold for the long-term position they have no intention of touching for years.